 MEETING ROOM POLICY

 Public Libraries have traditionally provided free meeting space for the members of their communities to encourage free expression and free access to ideas presenting all points of view on subjects of all kinds.
-The Smyth-Bland Regional Library supports this concept and endorses the American Library Association Bill of Rights which states:
+The Smyth County Public Library supports this concept and endorses the American Library Association Bill of Rights which states:

 “Libraries which maintain meeting rooms, exhibit space, or other facilities open to the public should make them available on equal terms to all persons, regardless of their beliefs or affiliation.”